IanHo2019/DID_Handbook/README.md

 Stata 18 (released on Apr 25, 2023) introduces a new post-estimation command, `estat bdecomp`, for performing a Bacon decomposition.
 It can be used after the `didregress` or `xtdidregress` command, and a plot can be easily created by adding the `graph` option.

-Something sad is that the Bacon decomposition in Stata can work well only in cases with strongly balanced panel data.
-To do the decomposition and find the weights attached to each coefficient in the cases with unbalanced panel data, you may try the `twowayfeweights` command, written by Clement de Chaisemartin, Xavier D'Haultfoeuille, and [Antoine Deeb](https://sites.google.com/view/antoinedeeb) (World Bank).
-Please read [de Chaisemar & D'Haultfœuille (2020)](https://www.jstor.org/stable/26966322) for details.
+Something sad is that the Bacon decomposition in Stata can work well with **strongly balanced panel data**.

+Actually, Bacon decomposition is not the only method of decomposing the DID estimator; another method was proposed by [de Chaisemar & D'Haultfœuille (2020)](https://www.jstor.org/stable/26966322).
+The `twowayfeweights` package in Stata, written by Clement de Chaisemartin, Xavier D'Haultfoeuille, and [Antoine Deeb](https://sites.google.com/view/antoinedeeb) (World Bank), allows us to apply the second decomposition method, and fortunately this method can work with unbalanced panel data.
+However, it is noteworthy that these two decompositions are different in explaining the problem in TWFE DID:
+  * [Goodman-Bacon (2021)](https://doi.org/10.1016/j.jeconom.2021.03.014) states that the conventional DID estimator can be expressed as a weighted average of all possible $2 \times 2$ DID estimators, some of which relies on **bad comparisons** as described above.
+  * [de Chaisemar & D'Haultfœuille (2020)](https://www.jstor.org/stable/26966322) states that the conventional DID estimator can be expressed as a weighted average of causal effects (ATEs) across group-time cells, some of which are assigned **negative weights** (i.e., problem of negative weighting).

 ---